preetbhullar90/html-css-repository/README.md

 * ### Signup Page
 On the signup page,User will see big signup form with Name,Last Name, Email,Password and submit.This submit form is linked to the home page basically this form is join us form so that's why when user will fill this form it will redirect to home page.The signup has huge hero image as well.Underneath same Address,Email,linkbar like others pages.

-* ### Trainners Page
+* ### Trainers Page
-The trainners page has one big blog,In this blog has four small blogs.Each blog has heading,image and paragraph.The blogs have a white background and each blog shows different different skills like whats is trainners role in your daily routine etc.
+The trainers page has one big blog,In this blog has four small blogs.Each blog has heading,image and paragraph.The blogs have a white background and each blog shows different different skills like whats is trainers role in your daily routine etc.

 * ### Facilities Page
 The facilities page has lots of videos.With the videos has heading paragraphs.Headings are showing Name of the videos and paragraphs just explaining how to exercises with each gym sets.This videos also divided in columns.On big screen videos shows in one line.But on small screens it's divideed in one column.